 Explore Tropical Rain Forests, Snorkel from Wild Beaches & Cruise the Legendary Canal

 Our Panama and Costa Rica cruise begins in Panama's capital city.
-From here, we drive to Colon to board the National Geographic Sea Lion
+From here, we drive across the Isthmus of Panama to Colon where we board ship

 Day 2: Panama Canal Transit—Barro Colorado Nature Monument

-Board expedition landing craft for an excursion into Barro Colorado Nature Monument in Gatun Lake.
-This large island that encompasses nearly 14,000 acres of wild terrain is inaccessible to most travelers.
+Board expedition landing craft this morning for an excursion into Barro Colorado Nature Monument in Gatun Lake.
+This large island in Gatun Lake that encompasses nearly 14,000 acres of wild jungle terrain is inaccessible to most travelers.
 By special arrangement, guides from the Smithsonian Tropical Research Institute accompany us through the dense tropical forest that so challenged the builders of the canal.
-We then re-board the ship to continue our transit.
+We then re-board the ship to continue our transit through this engineering marvel that embodies both the history and future of global shipping.
+We'll see the gargantuan Panamax and Neopanamax vessels—the biggest ships on Earth—as well as all the landmarks: the Amador Causeway, Bridge of the Americas, and the Centennial Bridge that frames the Gaillard Cut, which we pass through to enter the Miraflores Locks.
 A daylight journey through the canal cannot be guaranteed,

 since cargo ships have priority over passenger ships, but the canal is dramatically lit at night.